Jpatel1103/CS4485-Virtual-TA-/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Story
+name: Task
-about: Issue For Story
+about: Issue in Task
 title: ''
-labels: Story
+labels: Task
-assignees: Jpatel1103
+assignees: ''

 ---